steelpuxnastik/SHINSANWASWITCH/README.md

 ## Source files
 In folder `source` there are available source files that used to create 3D-models in SolidWorks.
 You can use them to make your modification, if you need it.

+# Known issues
+At this moment there is no possibility to connect SHINSANWASWITCH (and its active board) to regular matrices, where used connection between different pins, but not pin to ground that used here.
+If you know how to get around this problem - please, write about that in our issues thread: https://github.com/steelpuxnastik/SHINSANWASWITCH/issues/1